slawo/chrome-dev-webpack-plugin/README.md

 - [x] adds a build number to the version field (ex: 1.2.3.9878)
 - [x] generates a build number from a file or from a given parameter
 - [x] auto increments the build id and saves it to file by default
+- [ ] add examples
+- [ ] test the examples
-- [ ] automatically add files listed in manifest.json to the build pipeline
+- [ ] automatically add files listed in manifest.json to the build pipeline (if they are not already there).
-- [ ] auto completes the list of files upon bundles splitting.

 ## License